 Health

-The Corgi Poodle mix is an overall healthy dog.
+The Corgi Poodle mix is, overall, a healthy dog.
 Their parents are very genetically different, which means they have less of a chance of developing genetic defects.

-This is true of nearly every mixed breed and is a large reason why they are usually healthier than purebreds.
+This is true of nearly every mixed breed and is a large reason why they are usually healthier than purebreds, according to studies.
+Corgipoos have a long lifespan and can live anywhere from 10 to 18 years.

 With that said, these canines do have a few health problems they are prone to.